 A Healthy Environment is one where the surroundings support our physical and emotional health.
-When looking for a suitable indoor/outdoor space for licensed child care, there are a number of factors to consider.

 - Children eat, drink and breathe more per unit of body weight than adults. - Children behave differently and in ways that result in greater exposure to various substances.
 For example, children crawl and play on the ground, frequently put their fingers in their mouths, and chew on toys and other objects not necessarily intended for mouthing.
 As a result, they often experience greater exposures to contaminants in old paint, indoor air, dust, toys, carpets and consumer products combined with exposures from outdoor air, food, soil, and playground equipment. - Children tend to be more physically active and hence may inhale more contaminants as their breathing rates increase during active physical play. - Children's developing systems are more vulnerable to contaminants.
 For example, children's brains and lungs are not fully developed until the end of adolescence.
 Exposures during development can lead to lifelong impacts.